Dr Darron Cullen

 2002-06 BA (Hons) and MSc Biological Sciences, University of Oxford (Wadham College), UK

-I am the module convenor for second year (Level 5) Genetic Analysis (500697) at the University of Hull.
-I also contribute to first year Principles of Genetics.
+I am the module convenor for second-year (Level 5) Genetic Analysis (500697) at the University of Hull.
+I also contribute to first-year Molecular Biology & Genetics, third-year Invertebrate Zoology, and organise the biennial third-year Field Studies trip to Brazil.

-I am very keen to host undergraduate projects, with a focus on insect behaviour, physiology and genetics.
+I supervise lots of third-year undergraduate projects, with a focus on insect behaviour, physiology and genetics.
 If you have a project in mind then please do get in touch.

 Recent outputs